mspnp/samples/OperationalExcellencePatterns/SidecarPattern/Sidecar-pattern.md

 #### Once the pod is running, connect to the sidecar pod

-   kubectl exec pod-with-sidecar -c sidecar-container -it bash
+   kubectl exec sidecar-pattern-pod -c sidecar-container -it bash

 ####  Install curl on the sidecar
    apt-get update && apt-get install curl